jundalisay/spblist/content/en/research/smith/jurisprudence/part-1/section-1/chapter-8.md

 These great lords were continually making war on one another.
 In order to keep their tenants, they gave them annual land leases.
 This lease was later held by them for life.

 The great lords usually engaged in very hazardous enterprises with their vassals.
-They extended this right to the land to their son and grandson's life so that=
+They extended this right to the land to their son and grandson's life so that:
 - their vassals' families might not be left destitute in the worst cases, and
 - their vassals could be more encouraged to follow them.